 The catch is: CouchSurfing and hitchhiking in Spain and Portugal.
-You can read about that in our previous blog entry, but in this one you will read how it went for my friend Adina and me.
+You can read about that in our previous blog entry, but in this one, you will read how it went for my friend Adina and me.
 Have in mind we did it in August – it’s hot hot hot hot hot outside.

 We met in Valencia, enjoyed a few days there as I showed her around the city and made her try the delicious Spanish (and Valencian!) food.

 The first hitchhiking was short-distance, only to Javea (marked B on the map).
-We got picked up by guardia civil (local police) that took us to a better hitchhiking spot and from there we easily got a ride straight to Javea, where we enjoyed beautiful beaches and company of my good Valencian friends who spend their summers there.
+We got picked up by Guardia civil (local police) that took us to a better hitchhiking spot and from there we easily got a ride straight to Javea, where we enjoyed beautiful beaches and the company of my good Valencian friends who spend their summers there.

 The next stop was Granada (marked C).
-The hitch was slow and horrible until Murcia, but later we got a ride straight to Granada – only because we from the Balkans, more precisely the former Yugoslavia.
-The guy lived in Split, Croatia and is in love with our countries and speaks Croatian!
+The hitch was slow and horrible until Murcia, but later we got a ride straight to Granada – only because we were from the Balkans, more precisely the former Yugoslavia.
+The guy lived in Split, Croatia and is in love with our country and speaks Croatian!
 Imagine that! 🙂

 We didn’t have a CouchSurfing host in Granada because it’s August and everybody’s travelling and all the students are back home in their hometowns.
 We decided to take a walk and ask people where we could put our sleeping bags and sleep.
 One lady told us to go to St. Nicolas square to sleep.

 – But sleeping outside might be dangerous, someone might rob them! – said another lady.

 – How could someone rob them when there’s nothing to steal?
 They don’t have anything of value! – replied the first lady, laughing.

 We arrived at the city centre and I suggested taking a walk around to meet some alternative people.